FaisalK1998/Systems-Programming-CW-2/README.md

 (e.g. if the requested file does not exist) which will be displayed by the client.

-The Remote System Information Service Client
+The Remote System Information Service Client:

 A simple interactive text-based client is to be implemented which will connect to the